Around the Nets Wednesday: Billy King Talks Deron Williams, NBA Draft

 Billy King made himself available to the media today.
 Items of note to come from the press conference:

 Deron Williams, who has been working out at the Nets facility, popped his head into the room and smiled before quickly exiting.
 Evidence.

-Billy denied the reports that surfaced last night indicating the Brooklyn Nets were trying to move into the top 6 of the lottery and possibly draft Thomas Robinson.
-Of the chance of moving into the lottery King said there is "no shot."
+reports that surfaced last night indicating the of the lottery and possibly draft Thomas Robinson.
+Of the chance of moving into the lottery King said there is “no shot.”
+Brooklyn Nets were trying to move into the top 6